Tournaments: Fair Share Fee for Co-Anglers

 In MWBA, Co-Anglers are required to pay their Boater a lake-specific Fair Share Fee (FSF).
 The FSF is mandatory because:

-2. Some Boaters are reluctant to ask Co-Anglers to cover a fair share of operating expenses for a tournament.
-A mandatory FSF ensures that Boaters don’t have to ask.
+2. Some Boaters are reluctant to ask Co-Anglers to cover a fair share of operating expenses for a Tournament.
+The FSF ensures that Boaters don’t have to ask.

-Co-Angler FSFs reflect each lake’s proximity to Phoenix.
-New Members often ask when and how to pay their FSFs.
-Since Boaters and Co-As are expected to contact each other ASAP after being paired, to discuss logistics and fishing plans, we suggest handling the FSF in that conversation.
-Co-As should ask the Boater whether they prefer Venmo, Zelle or cold cash.
+Co-Angler FSFs reflect lake proximity to Phoenix.
+How do you pay FSFs?
+Since Boaters and Co-As are supposed to contact each other ASAP after being paired to discuss logistics and fishing plans, we suggest handling the FSF in that conversation.
+Resolve whether it will be paid by Venmo, Zelle or cold cash.
 If the FSF isn’t handled then, Co-As should pay it in cash at the Pre-Launch Meeting on Tournament Day.
+Please don’t make your Boater ask for your FSF!

-Attention: Failure to pay the Fair Share Fee is grounds for membership revocation!
-Sadly, a previous BOD had to revoke a membership, because the Co-A refused to pay after a long-distance Tournament.
+Failure to pay a Fair Share Fee is grounds for membership revocation!

 Fair Share Fees